-In times of working from home, we tend to rely on our software to make a difference when we need to present an idea.
+In times of online meetings (by the way, have you already tried Prezi Video) and working from home, we tend to rely on our software to make a difference when we need to present an idea.
 That’s why we wanted to make a full comparison between these two programs.

 PowerPoint its been around since forever.
 There is a high possibility that everybody had used PowerPoint at least once to make a presentation.
 Also, it is compatible with the other Office applications such as Excel, Word, etc.